Kim Kardashian Vs Amber Rose’s Bikini Pics: Which Star Is More Poolside Sexy?

 One of the many things we love about Kim and Amber, is the fact that they’re not afraid to flaunt their figures!
 And, why should they be afraid? — Both stars have worked tirelessly in the gym to earn their toned tummies, tight legs and strong arms; all while being super moms to their children!
 Kim most recently showed off her insane figure when she stepped out to support her good friend, Olivier Rousteing at the Balmain Boutique Opening Celebration in LA, July 21!
 She showed off her tiny waist and six-pack abs in a white bra and curve-hugging skirt.
 And, she’s never looked better!

 As for Kim’s diet and fitness secrets? — Well, it’s no secret that all of the Kardashian sisters are workout fanatics.
 But, each sister has their own fitness journey.
-Kim has credited Atkins as her go-to diet, while Kourtney, 38, sticks to her organic lifestyle; and, Khloe, 33, sticks to many smalls meals, often cutting out dairy in her diet.
+Kim has credited Atkins as her go-to diet, while Kourtney, 38, sticks to her organic lifestyle; and, Khloe, 33, takes in many smalls meals, often cutting out dairy in her diet.
 While their diets may be different, the Kardashians’ workouts happen to be similar… sometimes.
 The reality stars tend to share their sought-after trainer, Don Brooks, aka Don-A-Matrix.
 The Kardashian sisters swear by his intense methods on their social media accounts, when they document his wild workouts.
-And, Kim has been vocal about how sprints have slimmed her down!
+And, Kim has been very vocal about how sprints have contributed to her slimmed-down figure!

 HollywoodLifers, tell us, who do you think takes the bikini crown, Kim or Amber?